5T33Z0/Clover-Crate/ACPI/README.md

 ### FixIPIC

 Removes the interrupt from the `IPIC` device.
-This fix affects the operation of the Power Button (a pop-up window with the Reset, Sleep, Shutdown options).
+Fixed the operation of the Power Button (a pop-up window with the Reset, Sleep, Shutdown options).

 ### FixLAN
 Injection of the "built-in" property for the network card is necessary for correct operation.
 Also a card model is injected - for cosmetics.